 Q. What other financial supports does the Foundation provide to Host organizations?

-A: Fellows each have a budget of $2,000 for approved professional development opportunities directly related to the Fellow’s public interest work and selected by the Fellow.
+A: Fellows each have a budget for approved professional development opportunities.
+We set aside $2,000 for trainings directly related to the Fellow’s public interest work and selected by the Fellow, and provide reimbursement for up to $1,500 for travel associated with the Foundation’s On-site Learning Initiative, which connects current Fellows to visit and learn from experienced former Fellows.

-Q: What financial supports does the Foundation provide directly to its Fellows?
+Q: What financial supports does the Foundation provide directly to Fellows?